 An avid storyteller, she performed in and won several Cabin Fever Story Slams and was selected by The Moth to perform in a "Main Stage" event in Jackson Hole, Wyoming in 2019.

 She was selected as a 2020 and 2021 Brain Mill Press National Poetry Month Contest Editors’ Pick poet.
-She was selected to be part of the Community Literature Initiative 2020-2021 cohort through the Sims Library of Poetry and invited back as a teaching assistant for the 2021-2022 cohort.
+She was selected to be part of the 2020-2021 Community Literature Initiative poetry publishing program through the Sims Library of Poetry and invited back as a faculty member for the 2021-2022 cohort.
 She was accepted into Passengers Journal's summer 2020 poetry workshop as well as the 2021 Room Magazine writing mentorship where she studied under Téa Mutonji.
 She studied under torrin a. greathouse through The Speakeasy Project.

-She earned the 2021 Peter K. Hixson Memorial award in poetry presented by Writer's Relief, the 2020 Milestone Award presented by Wyoming Writers, Inc and the 2020 Rising Star Award presented by the Jackson Hole Chamber of Commerce.
+She earned the 2021 Peter K. Hixson Memorial award in poetry presented by Writer's Relief, the 2020 Milestone Award presented by Wyoming Writers, Inc., and the 2020 Rising Star Award presented by the Jackson Hole Chamber of Commerce.
 She earned Honorable Mention in the Coastal Shelf 2021 FuPo Poetry Contest.
 She was a 2021 Wyoming Woman of Influence nominee in the arts category.
 She earned a FY2022 Professional Development/Career Advancement Grant through the Wyoming Arts Council.

 In May 2021, she completed her degree in English from Laramie County Community College.

 She is a proud queer person navigating the world with a chronic illness.

 Interested in becoming a published poet?
 I want to help you in your creative journey.
 Even if you've never written a poem before in your life, I can guide you from first word to seeing your work in print.